 You can get a dental bridge by visiting a dentist in a dental clinic.
 However, not all dental clinics offer dental bridge services.
 To find out clinics that provide this service, use a search engine to check out dental bridges near you.
-If you are in a city center, you can search for dental bridges in City Center.
+If you are in a city centre, you can search for dental bridges in City Centre.
 The search engine will provide a list of clinics that fix dental bridges near you.
 You can also search for location-specific dental clinics such as dental bridges in Houston.

 How Is A Dental Bridge Installed?